Javascript Madness Intro

 However, in some browsers the default actions of the right and middle mouse buttons cannot be disabled, or can only be disabled by changing browser settings.
 Such changes to browser settings typically effect all pages viewed through the browser, and typically cannot be done from Javascript.
 Since few users will want to do this, it pretty much means that the those mouse events are not usable from Javascript.

 Netscape 4 pioneered this philosophy by making it impossible to disable the URL paste that occurs with a middle click, and requiring a config file edit to disable the context menus that come up with a right click.
-Firefox and the other Gecko browsers have released control of the right mouse button, but the default action of a middle click can only be disabled by a config file edit.
-(Update: in the last version of Firefox I tested, config options could be changed by going to the "about:config" URL, but no combination of settings there seemed sufficient to release control of the middle mouse button to Javascript).
+Firefox and the other Gecko browsers have released control of the right mouse button, but the default action of a middle click can not be disabled.
+You can change what the default action is by editing the middlemouse settings on the "about:config" URL, but Javascript can't cancel them.

 The middle mouse button in Opera is broken too.
 It triggers an events, but the default action cannot be disabled.
 No fiddling with the manner of its brokeness has occured so far.